-Born on this day in 1933, Jayne Mansfield enjoyed success as a model, actress and singer before her untimely death in 1967.
+Born April 19, 1933, Jayne Mansfield enjoyed success as a model, actress and singer before her untimely death June 29, 1967.
 Here are 33 things you might not know about the woman who was one of the leading sex symbols of the 1950s.

-1. Born Vera Jayne Palmer in Bryn Mawr, Pennsylvania, she lost her father when she was only three years old.
+1. Born Vera Jayne Palmer in Bryn Mawr, Pennsylvania, she lost her father when she was only 3.

 2. After her father's death, her mother remarried and the family moved to Dallas.

-3. Mansfield learned to play the violin, and at age 7 enjoyed standing in the driveway performing concerts for whoever would listen.
+3. Mansfield learned to play the violin, and at age 7 enjoyed standing in the driveway performing concerts for anyone who would listen.

-4. At age 13, she went on a trip to Hollywood with her mother, where she dined at the Brown Derby and spotted a national radio star.
+4. At 13 she went with her mother on a trip to Hollywood, where she dined at the Brown Derby and spotted a national radio star.
 After getting his autograph, she reportedly told her mother than one day people would be asking for her own.

-5. She married Paul Mansfield when she was just 17 years old.
+5. She married Paul Mansfield when she was just 17.
 Not long after, she gave birth to their first and only child.
 With subsequent husbands, Mansfield would have four more children, including Mariska Hargitay, future Emmy-winning star of Law and Order: SVU.